Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

 Requires Maine law enforcement agencies to obtain a warrant before conducting drone surveillance in criminal investigations.
-Exceptions exist for consent-based collection, genuine emergencies threatening life or serious bodily injury, and emergency national security situations.
-Even in emergencies, a warrant must be filed within 48 hours.
+Limited exceptions exist for consent-based collection, genuine emergencies threatening life or serious bodily injury, and national security situations, with warrant application required within 48 hours of any emergency flight.

 View source